dart-lang/site-www/src/content/language/operators.md

 ## Spread operators

-The spread operator evaluates an expression that yields a collection, unpacks the resulting values, and inserts them into another collection.
+Spread operators evaluate an expression that yields a collection, unpacks the resulting values, and inserts them into another collection.

 **The spread operator isn't actually an operator expression**.